bvisness/tweak-ts/README.md

 # tweak-ts

-A single-file library for the web allowing you to easily modify numeric constants in real time.
+A single-file library for the web allowing you to easily modify numeric constants in real time, without changing any code.

 ```ts
 // Before: